University Administrative Policies

 1. General

-Nonexempt, on-call, student and other employees whose salaries are based on an hourly rate or unit basis are paid biweekly.
+Nonexempt, on-call, student and other employees whose salaries are based on an hourly rate or unit basis are paid bi-weekly.
 The pay date for these employees is normally on the first Friday after the end of the pay period.
-Each January, the University Payroll Office distributes a calendar which defines pay periods and lists all pay dates for the subsequent fiscal year.
+Each January, the University Payroll Office distributes a Pay Schedule which defines pay periods and lists all pay dates for the subsequent calendar year.
 Exempt employees whose salaries are based on a monthly rate are paid on the last working day of each month.

 2. Leave Reports for Exempt Employees and Faculty on Twelve (12) Month Appointments

 The timekeeper for each department must enter an annual and sick leave report electronically for each exempt employee and faculty member on a twelve (12) month appointment using the HR Banner System no later than the deadline date published by the Payroll Office, usually on the 20th of every month.
 This report must be entered for every exempt employee who took leave for the previous month.
-The Exception Report form available on the Payroll Office website may be completed by exempt employees and given to the timekeeper to aid in reporting leave electronically.
-Refer to Policies 3400 "Annual Leave" and 3410 "Sick Leave" for more information.
+The Monthly Leave Usage Form available on the Payroll website may be completed by exempt employees and given to the timekeeper to aid in reporting leave electronically.
+Refer to UAP 3400 (“Annual Leave”) and UAP 3410 (“Sick Leave”) for more information.

 3. Time Reports for Bi-weekly Staff and Student Employees